Mother's Day Sermons

 John, the Apostle and Gospel writer, was also was with Mary on Calvary.
 Jesus told John to take Mary as his mother.
-You can read more about this "tragic blessing" in the 7 last words of Jesus.
+You can read more about this "privileged blessing at a tragic time" in the 7 last words of Jesus

 All faithful followers of Jesus have Mary for our spiritual Mother, because she was there at the time when our spiritual birth, the great work of our redemption, was happening.

 Good Friday was our Happy Mother's Day - only that first day, it wasn't very happy.